Thomasims/TeardownUMF/README.md

 # Creating mods

 A basic mod is simply a folder in `mods` with 2 files: `manifest.lua` and `init.lua`.
 The manifest is the mod descriptor, it contains the printname, the list of dependencies and the list of realms it can be used in.
+You can see an example manifest in `mods/framework/manifest.lua`.
 The init script is the lua entrypoint for the various realms used by the mod.

 ## include()